 Net Cost

 Budget

 Actual

 Variance

 Service Description \$000

 Advocacy and Engagement Advocacy and Engagement provides an end-to-end communications function (internal, external, media, brand, digital channels, civic events, brand Budget

-management, marketing, graphic design, speeches, consultation). \$4,176
+Lilgagement management, marketing, graphic design, speeches, consultation). \$4,176

 Key services: Actual

-Communications and engagement Digital communications and marketing \$3,310
+Communications and engagement Digital accompanies time and modulating \$3,310

 Digital communications and marketing Strategic advocacy Variance

 \$856

-Building and Asset Management Building and Asset Management is responsible for Council's building assets as well as coordinating asset management and capital works planning and Budget

-reporting activities across all of Council's asset classes. \$6,457

-Key services: Actual

-Strategic asset management \$6,496

-Capital works planning, development, delivery, monitoring and reporting ·

-Building services and facilities maintenance Variance

-Building projects delivery \$(39)

-Development Contribution Plan administration

-CEO Office The CEO Office includes the Governance and Support Office, Office of Mayor Budget,

-and Councillors and the Property Management Unit.
-It is responsible for a range of professional services to internal and external clients, with an \$647

-emphasis on governance related issues including compliance, regulation, Actual

-transparency probity and Internal Audit.
-It is also responsible for managing Council's property portfolio including leases, licences and management \$716

-agreements.
-Internal Audit ensures the organisation has policies and procedures in place to manage its risks and engender confidence in our corporate governance.
-It is responsible for oversight of the organisation's Variance

-Internal Audit Program and provides the Secretariat function for Council's Audit Committee. \$68)

-Key services:

-Council agendas and minutes

-Freedom of Information

-Internal ombudsman

-Mayor and Councillors Office

-Place naming

-Public registers

-Management of legal services

-• Audit Committee

-Internal Audit program

-Corporate Planning and Performance Budget \$312

-objectives.
-A key purpose of the Branch is to support councillors and the ·

-community to develop their long and medium-term strategic direction, through Actual

-the community vision and Council Plan, and achieve their stated goals and outcomes. \$763

-Key services: Variance

-Corporate planning and reporting \$(450)

-Community vision and Council Plan development

-Project management office

-Community infrastructure planning

-Business improvement

-Council plan development, monitoring and

-implementation

-Customer Service The Customer Service Branch is responsible for engaging and assisting customers/community with information, issues and business transactions Budget \$2,464

-across all corporate channels. \$2,161

-Key services: Actual

-Customer service
+- T Building and Asset Management Building and Asset Management is responsible for Council's building assets as well as coordinating asset management and capital works planning and Budget reporting activities across all of Council's asset classes. \$6,457 Key services: Actual Strategic asset management \$6,496 Capital works planning, development, delivery, monitoring and reporting Variance Building services and facilities maintenance Variance Building projects delivery Development Contribution Plans desirable to a \$(39) Development Contribution Plan administration CEO Office The CEO Office includes the Governance and Support Office, Office of Mayor Budget, and Councillors and the Property Management Unit.
+It is responsible for a range of professional services to internal and external clients, with an \$647 emphasis on governance related issues including compliance, regulation, transparency probity and Internal Audit.
+It is also responsible for managing Actual Council's property portfolio including leases, licences and management \$716 agreements.
+Internal Audit ensures the organisation has policies and procedures in place to manage its risks and engender confidence in our Variance corporate governance.
+It is responsible for oversight of the organisation's Internal Audit Program and provides the Secretariat function for Council's Audit Committee. \$68) Key services: Council agendas and minutes Freedom of Information Internal ombudsman Mayor and Councillors Office Place naming Public registers Management of legal services Audit Committee Internal Audit program Corporate Planning The Corporate Planning and Performance Branch's purpose is to provide Budget and Performance leadership and resources to support and enable the organisation to achieve Council's service delivery objectives, legislative requirements and strategic \$312 objectives.
+A key purpose of the Branch is to support councillors and the community to develop their long and medium-term strategic direction, through Actual the community vision and Council Plan, and achieve their stated goals and outcomes. \$763 Key services: Variance Corporate planning and reporting \$(450) Community vision and Council Plan development Project management office Community infrastructure planning Business improvement Council plan development manifering and Council plan development, monitoring and implementation Customer Carden Decidence Customer Service The Customer Service Branch is responsible for engaging and assisting customers/community with information, issues and business transactions Budget across all corporate channels. \$2,161 Key services: Actual Customer service